pioneer-dsl-2018/what-is-a-DSL/README.md

 Read [Fowler, Chapter 2][Fowler].<sup>1</sup> For the most part, this reading is self-contained.
 In a few places, Fowler references other parts of the book.
 Ignore these references; you can understand the reading without them.
-It may be helpful to know that, in Chapter 1, Fowler described a domain called Miss Grant's Controller.
-You can safely substitute the domain you choose for your DSL in place of Miss Grant's Controller.
+It may be helpful to know that, in Chapter 1, Fowler described a domain called "Miss Grant's Controller".
+You can safely substitute ContextFree's domain in place of Miss Grant's Controller.

 _<sup>1</sup> This copy of the reading is for class use only.
 You should not distribute